transferwise/ng-browser-info/README.md

 [![Build Status](https://travis-ci.org/transferwise/ng-browser-info.svg?branch=master)](https://travis-ci.org/transferwise/ng-browser-info)

+# Master branch is outdated

+A long time ago, this repo's CI pipeline was set up with Travis and Bower.
+We've since switched to Circle and publishing to NPM (@transferwise/ng-browser-info), but we can't upgrade master until some TW dependents stop relying on latest master of this repo on GitHub in their `package.json`s.

+For now, the true head is the `next` branch.
+Once dependents have updated to pull from NPM instead of GitHub, we can subsume `next` back into `master`.

+## Intro

 ngBrowserInfo is an AngularJS service that gives you a collection of methods for knowing more about your client browser:

 * Browser name and version